 The Lock Register Command Set Exit command must be issued after the execution of the commands to reset the device to read mode.
-Otherwise the device will hang.
+Otherwise the device hangs.
 If this happens, the flash device must be reset.
 Please refer to RESET# for more information.
-It is important to note that the device will be in either Persistent Protection mode or Password Protection mode depending on the mode selected prior to the device hang.
+It is important to note that the device is in either Persistent Protection mode or Password Protection mode depending on the mode selected prior to the device hang.

-For either the SecSi Sector to be locked, or the device to be permanently set to the Persistent Protection Mode or the Password Protection Mode, the associated Lock Register bits must be programmed.
-Note that the Persistent Protection Mode Lock Bit and Password Protection Mode Lock Bit can never be programmed together at the same time.
-If so, the Lock Register Program operation will abort.
+For either the Secured Silicon Sector to be locked, or the device to be permanently set to the Persistent Protection Mode or the Password Protection Mode, the associated Lock Register bits must be programmed.
+Note that only the Persistent Protection Mode Lock Bit or the Password Protection Mode Lock Bit can be programmed.
+The Lock Register Program operation aborts if there is an attempt to program both the Persistent Protection Mode and the Password Protection Mode Lock bits.

-The Lock Register Command Set Exit command must be initiated to reenable reads and writes to the main memory.
+The Lock Register Command Set Exit command must be initiated to re-enable reads and writes to the main memory.